Dr Loumidis has helped

 Counselling is a systematic process which gives individuals an

-opportunity to explore, discover and clarify ways
+opportunity to explore, discover and clarify ways of living more

-and resolving specific problems, making decisions, coping with crises,
+concerned with addressing and resolving specific problems, making

-working through conflict, or improving relationships with others.
+decisions, coping with crises, working through conflict, or improving

-Bereavement Counselling
+Bereavement counselling

 When someone close to us dies or is in the process of dying, people may

-have trouble coping with the intense feelings of grief, or may feel a
+have trouble coping with the intense feelings of grief or may feel a

 strong sense of isolation or confusion.
 Some people find it helpful to

-help people to understand other people around them who may be
+can also help people to understand other people around them who may be

 expressing their grief in different ways.

-Behavioural Therapy
+Behavioural therapy

 Behavioural therapy is based on the principle that many of our actions